1. ENERGY, ECONOMIC AND ELECTRICITY INFORMATION

 3.1.1.
 Regulatory authority(s)

-The interim ONR was launched in April 2011 as an agency within the Health and Safety Executive (HSE) until relevant legislation allowing it to function as a statutory corporation has been enacted; this is expected to happen later in 2013.
-The establishment of the statutory ONR is a joint policy initiative between the Department of Energy and Climate Change and the Department for Work and Pensions.
+The Office for Nuclear Regulation (ONR) was established as an independent Public Corporation in April 2014, following legislation in the Energy Act 2013.
 ONR brings together the safety and security functions of HSE’s Nuclear Directorate, incorporating the Nuclear Installations Inspectorate, Office of Civil Nuclear Security and the UK Safeguards Office.
 Since October 2011, the ONR has also had responsibility for the regulation of transport of radioactive materials by road, rail and inland waterways, which were previously dealt with by the Department for Transport’s Radioactive Materials Transport Division (now part of the ONR).
-HM Chief Inspector of Nuclear Installations, who also heads the ONR, has the power to issue, add conditions to, and revoke nuclear site licences.
+The Chief Nuclear Inspector, who also heads the ONR, has the power to issue, add conditions to, and revoke nuclear site licences.

-Regulatory oversight for radiological protection rests with the Environment Agency in England, Natural Resources Wales(3), SEPA in Scotland, and the Northern Ireland Environment Agency in Northern Ireland, while medical radioisotopes continue to be dealt with by the HSE.
+Regulatory oversight for radiological protection rests with the Environment Agency in England, Natural Resources Wales(3), SEPA in Scotland, and the Northern Ireland Environment Agency in Northern Ireland.
 The Environment Agency oversees the implementation of the Environmental Permitting Regulations of 2010 (EPR10)11, which replace the Radioactive Substances Act of 199312(RSA 93) in England and Wales.
 RSA 93 remains in force in Scotland and Northern Ireland.
 The environment agencies oversee radioactive waste disposal at the UK’s nuclear sites, including site permits.
 They also regulate the storage and use of radioactive substances for non-nuclear users of radioactive materials such as hospitals and universities, while the ONR oversees the storage and use of radioactive substances at licensed nuclear sites.
 ONR and the environment agencies co-operate in fulfilling their respective missions.

 Detailed information can be found on the respective websites of the UK’s regulatory bodies (see Appendix 2).